matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 Older clients would ignore the new `blurhash` parameter.

 Newer clients would only show it if it exists.

+Users who have not specified `blurhash` in the `m.room.member` event yet may stand out from users who have while both are loading.
+This is entirely up to clients to handle, though a suggestion may be to "fake" a blurhash by blurring some placeholder image (perhaps something with variation between users like Element's coloured backgrounds with letters in them, or [an identicon](https://en.wikipedia.org/wiki/Identicon) derived from the user's ID) until the user's actual avatar loads.

 ## Unstable prefixes